danpeirce/xpress-pic18f46k42/README.md

 ![](images/charging-sm.jpg)

-Showing the 75 ohm resistor (located under the expansion board.
+Showing the 75 ohm 2 watt resistor (located under the expansion board.

 ![](images/charging-75ohm-sm.jpg)

+**Will update photos.
+Had to move one jumper to top side of board as it caused rubbing on right wheel.
+Also bend tab on barrow connector so it is flush on board before soldering.**

+** Added Print Sensor Values to menu

+Can now print sensor values in PuTTY when in No Roam mode.
+Can move robot over track by hand.

 ## Code Configurator settings